axodotdev/cargo-dist/book/src/config.md

 * In the future [we may support %windows dirs%](https://github.com/axodotdev/cargo-dist/issues/288)

 (Please file an issue if you have other requirements!)

+### features

+> since 0.2.0

+Example: `features = ["serde-support", "fancy-output"]`

+Specifies feature-flags that should be passed to a package when building it.
+This lets you enable features that should on be on "in production" but for whatever reason shouldn't be on by default.

+For instance for packages that are a library and a CLI binary, some developers prefer to make the library the default and the CLI opt-in.
+In such a case you would want to add `features = ["cli"]` to your `[package.metadata.dist]`.

+If you use this you *probably* want to set it on `[package.metadata.dist]` and not `[workspace.metadata.dist]`.
+See ["inferring precise-builds"](#inferring-precise-builds) for details.

+### default-features

+> since 0.2.0

+Example: `default-features = false`

+Specifies that default features for a package should be enabled when building it (when set to false, this tells us to pass `--no-default-features` to Cargo).

+Defaults true.

+If you use this you *probably* want to set it on `[package.metadata.dist]` and not `[workspace.metadata.dist]`.
+See ["inferring precise-builds"](#inferring-precise-builds) for details.

+### all-features

+> since 0.2.0

+Example: `all-features = true`

+Specifies that all features for a package should be enabled when building it (when set to true this tells us to pass --all-features to Cargo).

+Defaults false.

+If you use this you *probably* want to set it on `[package.metadata.dist]` and not `[workspace.metadata.dist]`.
+See ["inferring precise-builds"](#inferring-precise-builds) for details.

 ## Subsetting CI Flags